18F/prototype-icm/README.md

 1. In `app/queries`, create a new SQL file.
 2. Save the file, giving it a filename that describes the report.
 If it's a section report, start it with the section abbreviation (e.g. `ELS`).
 3. Paste in the SQL code that produces the desired report.
 Reports must only produce a single table of output.
 If you have multiple tables in a report, save specify the table in the filename after the report name, like `{section code} {report name} Table 1.sql`.
-4. In the SQL file, replace variable literal values with Mustache tags.
+4. In the SQL file, replace variable literal values with Oracle-style interpolation tags `{? var_name }`.
 Use simple `snake_cased` variable names.
 These variables will be populated with values in the acceptance tests.
 As an example, replace the variable values in the original SQL:

 ```sql
 var p_startyear smallint